sombandy/udacity-sdc/carnd-projects/CarND-Behavioral-Cloning/writeup.md

 2. [preprocess.py](./preprocess.py) to preprocess the images before feeding those into the network
 3. [drive.py](./drive.py) for driving the car in autonomous mode
 4. [model.h5](./model.h5) is a trained keras model of convolution neural network that can drive the car in track1 as well as track2
-	5. Note that we have tested model.h5 on a MacBook Pro with 2.8Ghz Intel core i7 processor.
+	- Note that we have tested model.h5 on a MacBook Pro with 2.8Ghz Intel core i7 processor and when no other program is running.
 We are able to run the car at max speed 30mph.
 To make it work on a slower machine one might have to reduce the speed by putting smaller value for throttle.
+Original [drive.py](https://github.com/udacity/CarND-Behavioral-Cloning-P3/blob/master/drive.py) provided by udacity drives the car at 10mph.
+That could be one workable option on slower machines.
 5. [writeup.md](./writeup.md) is the write up summarizing the approach and the results

 #### 2. Submission includes functional code